 What is Coronavirus Disease (COVID-19)?

 Coronavirus Disease (COVID-19) is the illness that is caused by the coronavirus SARS CoV-2 that was first identified in December 2019 in China.
 In February 2020, the World Health Organization (WHO) named it COVID-19.
 CO stands for corona, VI for virus, and D for disease.
-Although much about this disease remains a mystery, we do know that COVID-19 spreads from person to person via respiratory droplets produced from coughs, sneezes, and even while speaking.
+Although much about this disease remains a mystery, we do know that COVID-19 easily spreads from person to person via respiratory droplets produced from coughs, sneezes, and even while speaking.
 When a person is within six feet of someone with SARS CoV-2, these droplets may land in the mouths or noses of individuals nearby or possibly inhaled into the lungs.
 It is possible to contract COVID-19 by touching infected surfaces and then touching your eyes, nose, or mouth.
 SARS CoV-2 can spread in the absence of symptoms.